oogles/djem/docs/topics/models.rst

 The ``user_created`` and ``user_modified`` fields will require a ``User`` instance in order to populate their values.
 However, they do not need to be populated manually.
 Djem provides various mechanisms to both make it easy to populate these fields automatically, and to ensure they are populated any time a record is updated.
 See :ref:`commoninfomixin-maintaining-accuracy`.

-If any of the fields *are* populated manually, their values will not be overwritten.
+If any of the fields *are* populated manually, those values will take precedence.

 .. _commoninfomixin-maintaining-accuracy: